-Johnson-Thompson slips to seventh in heptathlon
+Johnson-Thompson eighth as Thiam wins heptathlon

-World Athletics Championships: Katarina Johnson-Thompson seventh after five heptathlon events
+World Athletics Championships: Katarina Johnson-Thompson eighth as Nafi Thiam wins heptathlon

 Last updated on .From the section Athletics